pymor/2024_pymor_school/README.md

-# Materials for pyMOR Scholl 2024
+# Materials for pyMOR School 2024

 This repository contains course material for the 2024 edition of [pyMOR School](https://school.pymor.org).